groupvine/gv-doc/social/index.md

 </div>

 <div class="adv">

-To send a Draft email that will only go to the Admins and Editors (or the group Admins and Editors of a sub-group), use the "~draft" email qualifier, like the following:
+If some addresses have failed in a previous send attempt due to a temporary problem, you can resend the same email to those addresses that have failed thus far simply by sending an email to your group and use the "~retry=[message id]" qualifier, like the following (for BingoTech's message ID number 100123):

 ```
-~draft~~bingotech@groupvine.email
+~retry=100123~~bingotech@groupvine.email
 ```

 </div>